 When you’ve filled in as much as you can, then it’s worth having a conversation with family members to see if they can confirm the information or add any further details.

-If you have any queries, please email us.
+If you have any queries, please email us and we’ll do our best to help.

 Heritage & Local Studies Librarian